keisukekondokk/urban-wage-premium-human-capital-externalities-mexico/README.md

 This GitHub repository provides Stata code and data used in Kondo (2024) for replication.

-The original data used in this study are publicly available from the National Institute of Statistics and Geography (Instituto Nacional de Estadística y Geografía, INEGI).
+The original microdata used in this study are publicly available from the National Institute of Statistics and Geography (Instituto Nacional de Estadística y Geografía, INEGI).

 - National Occupation and Employment Survey (Encuesta Nacional de Ocupación y Empleo, ENOE)<br /> https://www.inegi.org.mx/programas/enoe/15ymas/